-BENJAMIN ALESHIRE is an artist based in Burlington, VT.
+BENJAMIN ALESHIRE is an artist based in Burlington, VT and New Orleans, LA.
 His poetry has appeared or is forthcoming in Poetry East, Green Mountains Review, Seven Days, Barrow Street, and others.
-His play, ‘Gauvain the Good Knight’, won the 2009 Nor’Easter Playwright Competition, and he recently palced 3rd for the Neil Shepard Poetry Prize.
+His play, ‘Gauvain the Good Knight’, won the 2009 Nor’Easter Playwright Competition, and he recently placed 3rd for the Neil Shepard Poetry Prize.
 Benjamin’s first book, Dropped Apples, was published with a grant from the Vermont Arts Council and the National Endowment for the Arts.
 He will be in residence at the BCA Center during the autumnof 2012.
 A member of Green Door Studio, his black & white photography has been exhibited throughout Vermont.
-He tours every winter with folk singing group The Renewal Chorus, and plays cornet for the Vermont Joy Parade, and works for the Mudlark Public Theater.
+He tours internationally as a cornetist for the Vermont Joy Parade, and works for the Mudlark Public Theater.

 Robert McKay, Associate Editor

 ROBERT MCKAY Robert McKay is from Burlington, Vermont.
-Recent poems appear in ditch, Siren, Measure, and others, and criticism in Visions of Joanna Newsom (Roan Press, 2009) and The Occupied Oakland Tribune.
+Recent poems appear in ditch, Siren, Measure, and others.
+Robert’s poetry/poetics/politics blog is miniaturized swarm hurricanes.

 Edie Rhoads, Associate Editor